The Sarbanes-oxley Act Requires That Companies Must

 1. Investor Confidence

 Accurate financial statements reassure investors that the company’s performance is reliable.
-SOX’s internal controls serve as a safeguard against misstatements and fraud Simple as that..
+SOX’s internal controls serve as a safeguard against misstatements and fraud Simple, but easy to overlook..

 2. Risk Management